bartoffw/instabook/README.md

 # Instabook

-Create an eBook from any web page instantly and beautifully.
+Create an Ebook from any web page instantly and beautifully.
+Now you can build your own Ebook with chapters from multiple pages.

 ![Instabook conversion](/screenshots/extension-large-horizontal.png)